MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-based-gpu-isolation.md

 ## Memory allocation and mapping to IOMMU

-*Dxgkrnl* provides the first six callbacks in the above table to the kernel-mode driver to allow it to allocate memory and remap it to the IOMMU’s logical address space.
+*Dxgkrnl* provides the first six callbacks in the preceding table to the kernel-mode driver to allow it to allocate memory and remap it to the IOMMU’s logical address space.
 These callback functions mimic the routines provided by the *Mm* API interface.
 They provide the driver with MDLs, or pointers that describe memory that is also mapped through to the IOMMU.
 These MDLs continue to describe physical pages, but the IOMMU’s logical address space is mapped in at the same address.

 *Dxgkrnl* tracks requests to these callbacks to help ensure there are no leaks by the driver.
-The allocation callbacks provide an additional handle as part of the output that must be provided back to the respective free callback.
+The allocation callbacks provide another handle as part of the output that must be provided back to the respective free callback.

 For memory that can't be allocated through one of the provided allocation callbacks, the [**DXGKCB_MAPMDLTOIOMMU**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkcb_mapmdltoiommu) callback is provided to allow driver-managed MDLs to be tracked and used with the IOMMU.
 A driver that uses this callback is responsible for ensuring that the lifetime of the MDL exceeds the corresponding unmap call.
-Otherwise the unmap call has undefined behavior that might lead to compromised security of the pages from the MDL that get repurposed by Mm by the time they're unmapped.
+Otherwise, the unmap call has undefined behavior.
+This undefined behavior can lead to compromised security of the MDL's pages that *Mm* repurposed by the time they're unmapped.

 VidMm automatically manages any allocations it creates (for example, DdiCreateAllocationCb, monitored fences, etc.) in system memory.
 The driver doesn't need to do anything to make these allocations work.